jeremytammik/forgefader/README.md

  - open [http://localhost:3000](http://localhost:3000) in your favorite browser

-## Loading custom models in the Forge Viewer
+## Loading Custom Models in the Forge Viewer

 The project contains a default model located in **/resources/models/seat** that can be loaded with no further setup and will also work offline.